📚 Main Topics

 - Trading strategies based on different share classes of the same company.

-- Examples of dual-listed companies and share class rationalization.
+- Examples of dual-listed companies and the impact of corporate governance on share class differentials.

-- Historical case study of Volkswagen's share class spread and its implications.
+- Historical case study of Volkswagen's share class spread and the risks involved.

 ✨ Key Takeaways

-- Market DynamicsUnderstanding market behavior, transaction costs, and the role of high-frequency trading is crucial for successful arbitrage strategies.
+- Market DynamicsUnderstanding market behavior, transaction costs, and the timing of trades is crucial for successful execution of hedge fund strategies.

 🧠Lessons Learned